 While the underlying disease, such as syphilis or diabetes, causing Charcot’s joint may be easily treated, Charcot’s joint is actually relatively difficult to treat.
 Nonetheless, some natural options are available for the treatment of neuropathy.
 Fish oil and vitamin D are effective supplements to add to a joint treatment regimen.
 Additionally, evening primrose oil can also relieve the symptoms associated with Charcot’s joint.
 Restricting consumption of fatty foods is also important to prevent added weight gain and increased stress on the affected joint.

-- All remedies:0 Natural Cures for Charcot's Joint
+Remedies for Charcot's Joint